-Soft intersection-difference product
+Soft intersection-difference product of groups

 Authors